You are here

 It is an international center of home design and decorating, with scores of showrooms clustered in the world-renowned Decorative Arts District.
 Savvy shoppers across the globe know they can find the best and most unique home décor items – furnishings, lighting, antiques, kitchen and bath, and anything else they could possibly need – in East Midtown… and they can also find the best design professionals to help it all come together.

 It is one of Manhattan’s primary business hubs, featuring not only an abundance of banks and office supply outlets, but unique retailers like Sam Flax and Just Bulbs.
 Many of New York’s major financial, real estate, and legal firms call East Midtown home, including Bloomberg, Cantor Fitzgerald, Paul Weiss, and Debevoise & Plimpton.

 Finally, East Midtown is a transit hub, with eight subway lines, innumerable bus lines, and the Roosevelt Island Tram moving millions of people above and below its streets each year.
-It is on the doorstep of Grand Central Terminal, a quick trip from Penn Station, and a short walk to Times Square and Broadway.
+It is on the doorstep of Grand Central Terminal, a quick trip from Penn Station, and a short walk to Times Square, Central Park, and Broadway.
 It is also a self-contained area offering workers, residents, and visitors alike everything they want within a one-block walk.

 East Midtown is a microcosm of New York City: active, eclectic, diverse and alive.